Snapchat/KeyDB-docs/docs/enterprise-flash-sizing.md

 If you are sized correctly for write IOPS and not exceeding what KeyDB can do, when reading mostly from the hot tier, performance should remain quite fast while allowing for a large DB size as can be seen in [this blog post](https://docs.keydb.dev/blog/2020/01/05/blog-post/)

-Currently KeyDB consolodates client connections at 50 for the first thread and so on to help reduce latency for most use cases.
+Currently KeyDB consolidates client connections at 50 for the first thread and so on to help reduce latency for most use cases.
 If you would like to ensure more threads are used with keydb during your workload with 50 or less client connections, you can specify the KeyDB config file option `--min-clients-per-thread 0`

 An example Memtier command to fill your database with 20 million keys of size 1024 might be
 ```